Big Bear Lake is nestled in an idyllic mountain scene and offers fantastic fishing opportunities, all surprisingly close to Southern California.

 Shore fishing works best early in the morning until 9 or 10 a.m., then from close to sundown until it gets too dark to see clearly.

 Use a slip bobber set to around 15 feet and head over to the area around the dam for some of the better bank fishing.
-PowerBait, worms, or minnows should be your go-to baits here.
+PowerBait and worms are among your go-to baits here.

 Where and When to Fish